muhammadhabiburrehman/aws_terraform_infra/ecr/README.md

 # ECR Terraform

-This folder contains Terraform code to create an ECR repository.
+This folder contains Terraform code to create an ECR repository on AWS.

 ## Commands to Run